 Leaders need to be able to demonstrate a kind of mental toughness and resistance in the face of conflict or disagreeable situations.
 They should be willing to have people be a little unhappy when they point out the fact that something is going wrong or needs to be handled differently.

 Follow the Leader

 When an exec is concerned that one of her reports is straying into inappropriate territory, she should hear that person out and get a full sense of his views — and then kindly put her concerns on the table.
-She may be able to share aspects of the situation that employees a level or two down aren’t in a position to see.

 Next week’s post has suggestions for handling disagreements productively, whether you’re working up, down, or across the organization.